chndler/C-converters/README.md

 # C-converters
-Various classes for converting between hex, decimal, any base
+Various classes for converting between hex, decimal, any base.

+Shows process for base conversion using succession of Euclidean divisions.
+Useful for understanding the process of base conversions.

 ## convert2base
 Converts to any base